go-gorm/gorm.io/pages/docs/method_chaining.md

 db.Find(&users)
 // `Find(&users)` is a finisher method and also the first method call for a `New Session Mode` `*gorm.DB`
-// It creates a new `Statement` and executes registered Query Callbacks, generate and run following SQL
+// It creates a new `Statement` and executes registered Query Callbacks, generates and run following SQL
 // SELECT * FROM users;
 ```